 Allow to simmer for 3 minutes then serve hot.

 That is just how to make gizdodo.
-Sound easy right?
+Sound simple right?

 Gizdodo can be served as a course meal or a side dish Nigeria.
 Usually, it works best with jollof rice as it appears in the image below.
 I would like to read your comment below.
 Try this delicious meal and tell me how it turned out.